graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-09/papers/2025-09-29-metacognitive-reuse.md

 ### Takeaways

-So, what score would the Reveiwer #2 inside me give?
+So, what score would the Reviewer #2 inside me give?
 Despite my initial hopes, I am leaning towards rejection.
 The idea of metacognitive-reuse seems novel and exciting enough for me, but the experiments execution is a bit flawed.
 The authors discuss the efficiency implications of having a larger input but: